Lambert Art and Culture Program

-“We have a wealth of artistic talent in our community and this project is a great first step to enhance the Airport experience, foster civic pride and create a positive lasting impression of St. Louis for our visitors.” —Rhonda Hamm-Niebruegge, Lambert Director
+“We have a wealth of artistic talent in our community and this project is a great first step to enhance the Airport experience, foster civic pride and create a positive lasting impression of St. Louis for our visitors.” —Rhonda Hamm-Niebruegge, STL Airport Director

-In 2004, Via developed a plan that established an Airport Art and Culture Program as part of Lambert’s Airport Experience Program, a $70 million renovation project to improve the airport’s operations and pay tribute to the building’s iconic architecture and historic role as a civic space and landmark.
-The plan articulated a vision for art commissions and programs that create a visually outstanding impression of St. Louis, generate community pride, and ensure that art at Lambert complements and builds upon its rich visual history, and recommended procedures for new art commissions and exhibitions.
+In 2004, Via developed a plan that established an Airport Art and Culture Program as part of STL Airport’s Experience Program, a $70 million renovation project to improve the airport’s operations and pay tribute to the building’s iconic architecture and historic role as a civic space and landmark.
+The plan articulated a vision for art commissions and programs that create a visually outstanding impression of St. Louis, generate community pride, and ensure that art at STL complements and builds upon its rich visual history; as well as, recommended procedures for new art commissions and exhibitions.

-Via has continued working with Lambert to help establish and provide ongoing facilitation of the Airport Art Advisory Committee (AAAC), a seven-member committee appointed by the mayor of the City of St. Louis, and to administer the Art and Culture Program.
+Via has continued working with St. Louis Lambert Airport to help establish and provide ongoing facilitation of the Airport Art Advisory Committee (AAAC), a seven-member committee appointed by the mayor of the City of St. Louis, and to administer the Lambert Art and Culture Program.